 Hamsters take ”breakfast in bed” to a whole other level.
 Gnawing, chewing, and eating their bedding, these fuzzy little pets differ quite a bit from your average cat or dog.
-Knowing that hamsters love to eat and chew on the bedding in their cages, it is vital that they have one of the best kinds to ensure safe consumption.
+When you feed your hamster on the bedding in their cages, it is vital that they have one of the best kinds to ensure safe consumption, as they love to eat and chew over it.
 Luckily, there are a lot of healthy materials out there that will keep your pet hamster warm, cozy, and snacking in the safest way.

 Hamsters are typically kept in some kind of enclosure, whether it be a cage or an open tank.
 This ensures they are safely kept in a cozy, enclosed space where you can admire them, play with them, and take care of them.
 As with any cage environment, however, it can become a bit uncomfortable on hard plastic or metal materials, so adding a line of bedding across the floor keeps your hamster comfy and warm.
 There are many types of bedding sold in pet stores and online, but that does not mean they are all good.
 It is important to look at all of the materials and know the harmful from the helpful ones.
 Once you find the right material for your hamster, you’ll be set to fill up their cage with safe, comfortable bedding that they can sleep on, chew, and enjoy.